Florida Gators men's basketball: Final Fours

-The Florida Gators have been to five Final Fours, which is tied for 17th all time among Division I schools.
+The Florida Gators have been to six Final Fours.

 Lon Kruger took the Gators to their first one in 1994.
 Florida received the No.3 seed in the East Region (played in Miami).
 The Gators swept through the region with victories over 14th seeded James Madison, 11th seeded Pennsylvania, 2nd seeded Connecticut and punched their ticket to their first ever Final Four by knocking off the upstart, 9th seeded Boston College.
 But the Gators then lost to Duke in the national semifinals.

 Billy Donovan took them back six years later in 2000, winning the East Region (played in Syracuse, New York) as the No.5 seed.
 To get to the Final Four, Florida first had to survive a tough test from 12th seeded Butler in the first round in Winston-Salem, North Carolina.
 Trailing 68–67 with time running out, the Gators won on a last second shot by Mike Miller.
 After that initial test, Florida ran through the rest of the region, easily defeating 4th seeded Illinois, top seeded Duke, and 3rd seeded Oklahoma State to reach the Final Four, where they defeated North Carolina in the semifinals, but lost to Michigan State in the national championship game.

 Donovan would get Florida back to the Final Four in 2006, winning the Minneapolis Regional as the No.3 seed with victories over 14th seeded South Alabama, 11th seeded UW-Milwaukee, 7th seeded Georgetown and top seeded Villanova in the Regional Final.
 The Gators proceeded to knock off upstart George Mason (who won the Washington, D.C.
 Regional as the No.11 seed) in the semifinals and then handily defeated UCLA in the championship game for their first ever national championship.

 The next year, Donovan's Gators would make it not only back to back Final Fours, but back to back national championships as well.
 They received the top seed in the St. Louis Regional, and defeated 16th seeded Jackson State, 9th seeded Purdue, 5th seeded Butler and 3rd seeded Oregon in the Regional Final to earn a trip to their 4th Final Four.
 There, they dispatched UCLA in the semifinals and then Ohio State in the title game.